-Pursuant to the power of attorney, each of the shareholders of the VIE has executed a power of attorney to irrevocably authorize Dada Glory, or any person designated by Dada Glory, to act as its attorney-in-fact to exercise all of its rights as a shareholder of the VIE, including, but not limited to, the right to (i) propose, convene and attend shareholders' meetings, (ii) vote on any resolution on behalf of the shareholders that require the shareholders to vote under PRC law and the VIE's articles of association, such as the sale, transfer, pledge and disposal of all or part of a shareholder's equity interest in the VIE, and (iii) designate and appoint the VIE's legal representative, director, supervisor, chief executive officer and other senior management members on behalf of the shareholders.
+Pursuant to the power of attorney, each of the shareholders of the VIE has executed a power of attorney to irrevocably authorize Dada Glory, or any person designated by Dada Glory, to act as its attorney-in-fact to exercise all of its rights as a shareholder of the VIE, including, but not limited to, the right to propose, convene and attend shareholders' meetings, (ii) vote on any resolution on behalf of the shareholders that require the shareholders to vote under PRC law and the VIE's articles of association, such as the sale, transfer, pledge and disposal of all or part of a shareholder's equity interest in the VIE, and designate and appoint the VIE's legal representative, director, supervisor, chief executive officer and other senior management members on behalf of the shareholders.
 The powers of attorney will remain effective until such shareholder ceases to be a shareholder of the VIE or otherwise instructed by Dada Glory.

 U.S. GAAP provides guidance on the identification of VIE and financial reporting for entities over which control is achieved through means other than voting interests.
-The Group evaluates each of its interests in an entity to determine whether or not the investee is a VIE and, if so, whether the Group is the primary beneficiary of such VIE.
+The Group evaluates each of its interests in an entity to determine whether the investee is a VIE and, if so, whether the Group is the primary beneficiary of such VIE.
 In determining whether the Group is the primary beneficiary, the Group considers if the Group (1) has power to direct the activities that most significantly affect the economic performance of the VIE, and (2) receives the economic benefits of the VIE that could be significant to the VIE.
 If deemed the primary beneficiary, the Group consolidates the VIE.

 The irrevocable powers of attorney described above have conveyed all shareholder rights held by the VIE's shareholders to Dada Glory, including the right to appoint board members who nominate the general managers of the VIE to conduct day-to-day management of the VIE's businesses, and to approve significant transactions of the VIE.
 The exclusive option agreements provide Dada Glory with a substantive kick-out right of the VIE shareholders through an exclusive option to purchase all or any part of the shareholders' equity interest in the VIE at the lowest price permitted under the PRC laws then in effect.
-In addition, through the exclusive business cooperation agreement, Dada Glory has established the right to receive benefits from the VIE that could potentially be significant to the VIE, and through the share pledge agreement, Dada Glory has, in substance, an obligation to absorb losses of the VIE that could potentially be significant to the VIE.
+In addition, through the exclusive business cooperation agreement, Dada Glory has established the right to receive benefits from the VIE that could potentially be significant to the VIE.
 As these contractual arrangements allow the Group to effectively control the VIE and to derive substantially all of the economic benefits from it, the Group has consolidated the VIE.